Iraqi panel finds Maliki, others responsible for fall of Mosul

 In May, nearly a year after Mosul's shock capture, Ramadi fell to Islamic State, dampening Baghdad's hopes of quickly routing them and pushing north following earlier victories in eastern provinces.

-Abadi ordered security forces to hold their positions in Anbar, but some troops fled from the militants, abandoning their vehicles and weapons.
+Abadi ordered security forces to hold their positions in Anbar, but some troops abandoned their vehicles and weapons and fled from the militants.

 On Sunday, Abadi approved the findings of an inquiry into the defeat and directed military commanders to face court martial for abandoning their positions against orders.
 A statement released by his office did not name those accused.